C.J. Abrams Player Props: Nationals vs. Giants

 C.J.
-Abrams and his .409 on-base percentage over his past 10 games (107 points higher than his season-long percentage), will be in action for the Washington Nationals against the San Francisco Giants and Alex Wood on July 21 at 7:05 PM ET.
+Abrams -- hitting .415 in his past 10 games -- will be in action for the Washington Nationals versus the San Francisco Giants, with Logan Webb on the hill, on July 22 at 7:05 PM ET.

-In his most recent game, he had two hits (going 2-for-4) against the Cubs.
+He hit a home run while going 2-for-4 in his previous game against the Giants.

 C.J.
 Abrams Game Info & Props vs. the Giants